Don't disrupt our family life by removing my husband & the father of my daughter

 My name is Anna, the picture above shows my husband Makara and our two year old baby Soma.

 The Home Office has just rejected my husband’s application for a leave to remain and work in the UK visa, stating “In regards to the care of your child you have provided no compelling evidence that her welfare in the UK could not be maintained to a sufficient level in the absence of your partner.”

 I would like to argue that the human right to family life - which we based our application on - is not just about maintaining our daughter's physical welfare to a 'sufficient' level.
 As a mother and UK citizen, I have the human right to give her the best possible upbringing.
-She will only experience one childhood; by putting her in full time childcare at the age of two and allowing her to go through the emotional upheaval of suddenly losing her father, and losing the potential to grow up with the loving care of both parents is more than a significant disruption.
+She will only experience one childhood; the emotional upheaval of suddenly losing her father, and therefore also losing the potential to grow up with the loving care of both parents is more than a significant disruption.

 I am enrolled on a School Centred Initial Teacher Training program, which starts in September.
 I am currently half way through a 24 week online pre-teaching course, in preparation for becoming a secondary school English teacher.
 I need to study online for 2-3 hours per day on top of working full-time as an Special Educational Needs teacher.
 I’m not sure without my husband’s support with childcare that I will be able to continue becoming an English Teacher.

 The Home Office states in our rejection letter that, 'It is deemed that any additional support you require could be sought from your partner's mother, father, siblings or social services team'.
 We completely refute this statement, in fact I am personally appalled by it.
 Like any successful partnership or marriage, I rely on my husband not just for 'childcare' but as an equal sharer of all aspects of home and family life, and most importantly as emotional support throughout the ups and downs of everyday life including the upbringing of a child.
 His role as father of our daughter cannot just be filled by a random person.